sankalp7654/Decentralised-Twitter-1/README.md

-This is a DECENTRALISED TWITTER application using Blockchain.
+This is a DECENTRALISED TWITTER application using Ethereum Blockchain.